gitter-badger/admin-docs/README.md

 Effektif adminstrators guide
 ============================

 The Effektif administrators guide uses [Sphinx](http://sphinx-doc.org/) to create the documentation as HTML and PDF.
 Sphinx is a Python library.
-The documentation itself is written using reStructuredText with some Sphinx flavor.
-The documentation is available in english and german.
+The documentation itself is written using reStructuredText with some Sphinx flavor and is available in english and german.

 ### Setup
 In order to edit the documentation, you will want to install Sphinx on your local machine.
 Therefore, make sure you have Python and [PIP](https://pypi.python.org/pypi/pip) installed.